spicelang/spice/docs/docs/language/modules.md

 f<int> main() {
 	dyn fibResult = fibonacci.fib(30);
+	printf("Fibonacci result: %d", fibResult);
 }
 ```

-In the upper example, the imported file lives in the same directory as the main source file.
+In the example above, the imported file lives in the same directory as the main source file.
 If you have a nested folder structure you can state the import like this: `import "sub-folder/sub-sub-folder/utils" as fibonacci`.

 !!! tip "Linking against source files with another main function"
     Spice supports linking against source files which include a main function.
 Although the main function in the imported source file will be ignored and only the main function in the main source file will be taken into account.